temporalio/sdk-python/README.md

 "Temporal Python SDK" is the framework for authoring workflows and activities using the Python programming language.

 Also see:
-* [Application Development Guide](https://docs.temporal.io/application-development?lang=python) - Once you've tried our [Quick Start](#quick-start), check out our guide on how to use Temporal in your Python Applications, including information around Temporal core concepts.
+* [Application Development Guide](https://docs.temporal.io/application-development?lang=python) - Once you've tried our [Quick Start](#quick-start), check out our guide on how to use Temporal in your Python applications, including information around Temporal core concepts.
 * [Python Code Samples](https://github.com/temporalio/samples-python)
-* [API Documentation](https://python.temporal.io) - Complete Temporal Python SDK Package reference
+* [API Documentation](https://python.temporal.io) - Complete Temporal Python SDK Package reference.

 In addition to features common across all Temporal SDKs, the Python SDK also has the following interesting features: